cniblock/milestone-covid-19-study/README.md

 ## Hypothesis and how to validate?

-* Patients with pre-existing health conditions have a higher risk of severe COVID-19 outcomes.
+* 1 - Patients with pre-existing health conditions have a higher risk of severe COVID-19 outcomes.
     - Validation Method: Conduct a correlation study to identify relationships between pre-existing conditions (such as hypertension, diabetes, and COPD) and patient severity or mortality.

-* Older patients are more likely to experience severe COVID-19 symptoms.
+* 2 - Older patients are more likely to experience severe COVID-19 symptoms.
     - Validation Method: Use age as a variable in correlation and regression analyses to evaluate its predictive power for severe outcomes.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 * #### Business Requirement 1: Data Visualization and Correlation Study

     - Objective: Understand the factors contributing to severe COVID-19 outcomes.
         - Inspect data related to patient demographics, health conditions, and outcomes.
         - Conduct a correlation study using Pearson and Spearman methods to explore relationships between variables and patient severity or mortality.
         - Visualize key variables against the severity or mortality outcomes to gain insights into potential risk factors.

 * #### Business Requirement 2: Classification, Regression, and Data Analysis

     - Objective: Develop predictive models to assist in healthcare resource allocation and patient management.
         - Build a binary classifier to predict whether a patient is at high risk of severe illness, focusing on key factors identified in the correlation study.
         - Develop a regression model to estimate the risk level for a patient based on age and pre-existing conditions.
 If necessary, adjust the ML task to classification based on the regressor's performance.
         - Analyze model results to provide actionable insights for healthcare providers, including potential interventions to mitigate risk for vulnerable patient groups.

 ## ML Business Case

 ### Predicting COVID-19 Patient Severity

-#### Regression Model
+### Regression Model

 The objective is to develop a machine learning model to predict the risk level for a COVID-19 patient based on their age and pre-existing health conditions.
 The model aims to assist healthcare providers in resource allocation and patient management during the pandemic.

 * Target Variable: Patient mortality risk (0: No, 1: Yes).
 * Type of Model: Regression model for predicting risk levels.

-#### Ideal Outcome
+### Ideal Outcome

 The model provides healthcare professionals with insights into the risk levels of COVID-19 patients, aiding in timely interventions and efficient resource allocation.

-#### Model Success Metrics
+### Model Success Metrics

 * Achieve an R² score of at least 0.7 on both train and test datasets.
 * The model will be considered a failure if it predicts risk levels with more than 50% error in over 30% of the cases.
 For instance, if the model predicts a risk score of 10 for a patient who actually has a risk score of 2, this would be considered a failure.

-#### Output
+### Output

 * Prediction Type: Continuous value indicating the risk level of a patient.
 * Usage: Predictions are made in real-time as new patient data becomes available, allowing healthcare providers to make informed decisions on the fly.

-#### Current Approach

-There is no existing approach to predict patient risk levels using the provided dataset.

-#### Training Data
+### Training Data

-* Source: The dataset contains over 62,000 patient records sourced from a public repository provided by the Mexican government.
+* Source: The dataset contains over 62,000 (trimmed from over 1 million) patient records sourced from a public repository provided by the Mexican government.
 * Training Data Preparation: The training data is derived from the dataset, excluding the DIED column for features, and using DIED as the target variable.

-## Dashboard Design
+## Dashboard Design (Streamlit App User Interface)

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
+### Page 1: Quick Project Summary
+- Quick project summary
+  - Project Terms & Jargon
+  - Describe Project Dataset
+  - State Business Requirements

+### Page 2: COVID-19 Risk Analysis
+- Before the analysis, we knew we wanted this page to answer business requirement 1, but we couldn't know in advance which plots would need to be displayed.
+- After data analysis, we agreed with stakeholders that the page will:
+  - State business requirement 1
+  - Checkbox: data inspection on the dataset (display the number of rows and columns in the data, and display the first ten rows of the data)
+  - Display the most correlated variables to patient severity and the conclusions
+  - Checkbox: Individual plots showing the severity levels for each correlated variable
+  - Checkbox: Parallel plot using patient severity and correlated variables

+### Page 3: Patient Risk Prediction
+- State business requirement 2
+- Set of widget inputs related to the patient profile.
+Each set of inputs is related to a given ML task to predict patient severity and resource needs.
+- "Run predictive analysis" button that processes the patient data through our ML pipelines and predicts the risk level of severe illness.
+It also provides recommendations for resource allocation based on the predicted severity.

+### Page 4: Project Hypotheses and Validation
+- Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
+After the data analysis, we can report that:
+- 1 - Older age groups are at higher risk of severe outcomes
+  - Correct.
+The correlation study and regression analysis support this.
+- 2 - Pre-existing conditions like pneumonia and hypertension increase severity risk.
+  - Supported by data analysis.
+The insights will be taken to clinical teams for further discussions and investigations.

+### Page 5: Model Evaluation and Feature Importance
+- Considerations and conclusions after the pipeline is trained
+- Present ML pipeline steps
+- Feature importance
+- Pipeline performance

 ## Unfixed Bugs